chhuang-one/sqxclib/doc/SqColumn.md

 ```

 Define bit_field that used by SqColumn:
-The following SQB_XXXX must use bitwise operation to set or clear bits in SqColumn.bit_field.
+The following SQB_XXXX must use bitwise operation to set or clear bits in SqColumn::bit_field.

 | name                   | description                                     |
 | ---------------------- | ----------------------------------------------- |